 The Lib Dem MP said there was "now a case for corporate wilful neglect" to be added to the UK's statute book.

 His call comes as fresh fears are raised for the safety of patients moved from a failed Bristol care home.

 Six workers have been jailed for ill treating and neglecting patients there.

-The case has prompted criticism from experts, campaigners and families who argue private hospitals such as Winterbourne View are the wrong place to look after people with learning disabilities who display challenging behaviour.'No excuses'
+The case has prompted criticism from experts, campaigners and families who argue private hospitals such as Winterbourne View are the wrong place to look after people with learning disabilities who display challenging behaviour.